DoneSEA/SEA/README.md

 ### Examples

-The Examples part provides the basic cases of the SEA board, including the ESP32 part,the FPGA part, and the IP core of the FPGA.
+The Examples section is divided into three parts by us, namely ESP32, FPGA and FPGA-IP.

+* The ESP32 part contains ESP32 communication interface cases, IO interface cases, etc.
+* The FPGA part also provides a series of module interface cases based on the on-board module, in addition to the basic part of the digital circuit basic case, communication interface case, IO interface case, data interface case.
+* The FPGA-IP part contains various required IP cores of the FPGA, and we will update it from time to time to improve the rich resources.

 #### ESP32